Giveth/milestonetracker/README.md

 ## Arbitration

-If there is a dispute between the `reviewer` and the `recipient`, the `arbitrator` (if defined) has the power to authorize of payment a Milestone by calling:
+If there is a dispute between the `reviewer` and the `recipient`, the `arbitrator` (if defined) has the power to authorize the payment a Milestone by calling:

     function arbitrateApproveMilestone(uint _idMilestone)

-The `arbitrator` also has the power to cancel the campaign in its entirety by calling:
+The `arbitrator` also has the power to cancel the campaign in its entirety, preventing any more actions from taking place using this Milestone Tracker contract by calling:

     function arbitrateCancelCampaign()